 Jagua creates a blue/black, realistic yet temporary tattoo.
 Currently, it is the only safe method of producing this kind of image.
 Henna in itself is not dangerous and produces a red/brown temporary tattoo.
 Black henna on the other hand has additives to alter its color and produce a realistic temporary tattoo.
 It may sound good in theory, but the chemicals added are harsh and can cause blisters and permanent scarring.

-Your skin type, life style, and the location you choose to place your tattoo will all effect the duration of your temporary tattoo.
+Your skin type, lifestyle, and the location you choose to place your tattoo will all affect the duration of your temporary tattoo.
 In most cases, a Jagua tattoo will last for 2 weeks up to one month.
 Frequent swimming, trips to the sauna and exfoliating all shorten the life of your Jagua tattoo.
-Tattoos on the hands, face, and neck wear off the quickest and those on the arms tend to last the longest.
-No matter what skin type, life style, or location of your temporary tattoo taking care of it will extend its life time.
+Tattoos on the hands, face, and neck wears off the quickest and those on the arms tend to last the longest.
+No matter what skin type, lifestyle, or location of your temporary tattoo taking care of it will extend its lifetime.

 Apply petroleum jelly or light massage oil to your tattoo before bathing, swimming, or sleeping.
 Avoid any abrasion of any kind in the tattoo area.
 Apply anti-perspirent to your tattoo before activities that may cause you to perspire and use sunblock when tanning.
 Keep your body well hydrated and your skin moisturized.